framer/framer-x-for-teams-docs/content/Segment.md

 ### Minimum Requirements

-The Segment component should at least have the following:
+The Segment component will be delivered as a code component and should at least have the following:

 - Default state
 - Click state